-What you are really aiming for is a balance between practicality and getting away from your walls for both performing and listening.
+What you are aiming for is a balance between practicality and getting away from your walls for both performing and listening.

-In practical terms this really means when performing position yourself closer to the center of your room, away from any walls or corners.
+In practical terms, this means when performing position yourself closer to the center of your room, away from any walls or corners.
 You should also consider moving your desk close to the back of the room with your monitors facing toward you, and away from the rear wall (as per the example below).

 The location of your speakers and your seated position should form a triangular shape.

-Also ensure your desk is not hard up against your wall as this can result in mechanical vibrations.
+Also, ensure your desk is not hard up against your wall as this can result in mechanical vibrations.
 If possible pull the entire desk out about 18 inches.